Gurunanthan/Basic-Interview-Questions-Java/basic-questions.md

 </details>

 <details>
   <summary>31.
-Big O Notation and its Importance:</summary>
+Big O Notation and its Importance ?</summary>
   <p style="background-color: #f2f2f2; margin-left: 20px;">Big O notation is a mathematical notation that describes the performance or complexity of an algorithm.
 It provides an upper bound on the growth rate of the algorithm in the worst-case scenario.
-The notation is crucial in algorithm analysis for the following reasons:</p>
+The notation is crucial in algorithm analysis for the following reasons ?</p>
   - **Quantifying Efficiency:** Big O notation allows us to express the efficiency of algorithms in a standardized way, making it easier to compare and analyze different algorithms.
   - **Identifying Dominant Operations:** It helps in identifying the operations that dominate the overall runtime as the input size grows, focusing on the most significant factors.
   - **Scaling Predictions:** Big O provides insights into how the algorithm's performance scales with the input size, helping predict how the algorithm will perform as the problem size increases.